noInfoPath/noinfopath-scheduler/README.md

 ## Overview

-JavaScript alternative to scheduling tasks with CRON syntax.
-Instead uses moment duration syntax to define events.
+JavaScript task scheduler that uses MomentJs duration syntax to define events.
 Also support specifying specific times of day.

 ## Installation